gorjuspixels/SOFE2720U14/README.md

 New | Different from anything else in the product line | Tax preparation product in a line of a ccounting products Derivative | Similar to one or more existing product in the product line | Database management system for individual users in a line of systems for corporate users
-Maintenance Release | New release of an existing product | Third release of a spreadsheet
+Maintenance Release | New release of an existing product | Third release of a spreadsheet Visionary Technology | New technology must be developed for the product | Mobile computing, wearable automatic lecture note-taker
+Leading-Edge Technology | Proven technology not yet in widespread use | Peer-to-peer file sharing products Established Technology | Widely used, standard technology | Products with GUIs

+## Product Planning

+1. Identifying opportunities
+2. Evaluate & Prioritize Opportunities
+3. Allocate Resources & Determine Timing

+### Identifying Opportunities

+New product ideas come from customers, developers, marketers...

+- __Opportunity funnel__: mechanism for collecting product ideas from diverse sources.
+- __Opportunity statement__: brief description of a product development idea

+### Evaluate & Prioritize Opportunities

+__Based on__:

+- Competitive strategy
+- Market segmentation
+- Technology trajectories
+- Software reuse
+- Profitability

+### Allocate Resources & Determine Timing

+- Resources available for development are analyzed to determine which product to develop.
+- Resource availability also determines the start time and duration or projects.
+- The result is __product plan__